 However, lenders have cut their risk and boosted their margins by requiring even excellent customers to pay a balance transfer fee of between 3 and 5 percent.
 That's become the norm, but you're still saving money if you're paying average interest rates now and you intend to pay down your balance in the next year or two.
 CardRatings.com tracks balance transfer offers in our credit card database, and a couple of today's best offers include:

 Discover it® With a year and a half to enjoy no finance charges, you'll love this offer designed to help elite credit card users move over to Discover.
 You'll pay a 3 percent balance transfer fee, with no annual fee.
-After the 0% introductory APR on balance transfers for 18 months period ends the variable purchase APR applies, currently 10.99% - 22.99%* based on your creditworthiness.
+The 0% introductory APR on balance transfers lasts for 18 months.
+See terms for the APR rates after introductory APR ends.

-Slate® from Chase.
+Chase Slate®.
 Chase offers a 15 month, zero interest introductory offer on balance transfers, coupled with their Blueprint online payment planning tool.
-After the introductory period, purchases and balance transfers are subject to a variable APR currently between 12.99% - 22.99% based on your creditworthiness.
 If you transfer a balance during the first 60 days your account is open, as an introductory offer you will pay no balance transfer fee.
 After the introductory period the balance transfer fee will be either $5 or 3% of the amount of each transfer, whichever is greater.
 There is no annual membership fee.

 Because your credit score will be impacted, whether by getting a new balance transfer credit card or by cancelling old cards, consider whether you'd be better off consolidating all your debt onto a single card or equalizing your credit utilization across multiple accounts.